 Few clients in the translation industry have a good understanding of how translation works.
 Most clients will not grasp how much work is required for a professional translation to be completed.

 The main challenge for translation business developers is to educate clients without scaring them off.
 Clients don't like to be said a deadline or a target-rate is impossible.
-Good business developers are capable of guiding translation clients to get the most from their budget without compromising quality.
+Good business developers can guide translation clients to get the most from their budget without compromising quality.

 A typesetter works on a translated document to make sure the content fits the original document design.
-Some languages are more wordy than others.
-As a result translated text will usually differ in size.
+Some languages are wordier than others.
+As a result, the translated text will usually differ in size.
 A document with 100 pages in English, for instance, may have 120 pages when translated to Portuguese or Spanish.
-Editing text, resizing text placeholders, and handling the whole "adaptation" process is one of the roles of the typesetter.
+Editing text, resizing text placeholders, and handling the whole "adaptation" process is one of the typesetter's roles.

 DTPists are professionals working with Desktop Publishing.
 Desktop Publishing is a term created to mean publishing work done "through a computer desktop".
 DTPists may do the work of typesetters plus work with images (conversions, OCR, etc.).

 Graphic designers focus on the graphic aspects of the DTP.
-They may create images from the scratch or by combining existing images.
-Some graphic designers will provide concepts or templates for website development as well.
+They may create images from scratch or by combining existing images.
+Some graphic designers will provide concepts or templates for website development, as well.